nerzhul/ncsms-android/README.md

 ## Contributions

-We are searching for translations in others langs (german, spanish, russian).
+We are searching for translations in others langs (german, russian, italian, japanese).

-To contribute please download res/values/strings.xml and give us a translated version !
+To contribute please download res/values/strings.xml and res/values/google_playstore_strings.xml and give us a translated version !

 ## Requirements
 - An ownCloud instance with ocsms app